 Recruitment need of the hour, the acquisition is ongoing:

 As already said, recruitment is an immediate process.
-If there’s a position that has to be filled, you have to find someone who meets the hiring criteria.
+If a position must be filled, you must find someone who meets the hiring criteria.

-For instance, if you are working with an HR company, you may have to devise a challenge which tests the key skills required to identify and hunt down top performers, quiz them, and then hire the individual who best fits the job role.
-All these have to be done within the shortest possible time.
+For instance, if you are working with an HR company, you may have to devise a challenge that tests the key skills required to identify and hunt down top performers, quiz them, and then hire the individual who best fits the job role.
+All these must be completed within the shortest possible time.

 Recruiting for today, acquiring talent for tomorrow:

 If you are ready to offer a job to someone today, then you are probably into recruiting.
 But the difference between recruitment and talent acquisition is more about building relationships.

 The recruitment process ends with hiring the right candidate with no end date.
 Once you begin the talent acquisition process, you can pursue it as long as you like.

 It is sensible to start an acquisition strategy that has no end.
 As long as you remain careful to maintain a positive relationship with those in the process, you can happily rope in top talent in this way.

 Recruitment is static; talent acquisition is about growth: